bangbangcon/west/content/Speakers.md

 <span class="talk-title">Keeping abandoned watches ticking!</span>

 These days, it's hard to find anything that doesn't need The Cloud.
 This has revolutionised the world!
-It has also lead us to a world where you can buy a perfectly good device and it will suddenly stop working the next day.
+It has also led us to a world where you can buy a perfectly good device and it will suddenly stop working the next day.
 What happens next?